zzzprojects/learn-orm/tutorials/codingseb-expression-evaluator/supported-operators.md

 ### Arithmetical

-In C#, the arithmetical operators are `+`, `-`, `*`, etc. and they perform mathematical operations such as addition, subtraction, and multiplication respectively on numerical values and the result is also a numerical value.
+In C#, the arithmetical operators are `+`, `-`, `*`, etc., and they perform mathematical operations such as addition, subtraction, and multiplication respectively on numerical values, and the result is also a numerical value.

 Here are some examples of arithmetic operators and their effects.